okjuan/virtual.book/_posts/2024-12-26-japan-trip.md

 - tax to train station, where we ate and waited for our train
 - arrived in Tokyo, train to Shimbashi, checked back into the hotel
 - rested a couple hours at the hotel
-- dinner @ Daigo, a fancy Buddhist style (?) restaurant
+- dinner @ Daigo, a fancy Shojin restaurant
 - karaoke @ Big Echo

-A thunderstorm began while we were in a taxi on the way to the train station.
+A thunderstorm began while we were in a taxi on the way to the Kanazawa train station.
 Flashes of lightning so bright I thought for a moment our driver had run a red light and triggered a super powerful automated stoplight camera.
 We tried a coffee shop near the train station but it was closed for New Years, which is the biggest national holiday in Japan.
 Train station was full of stores and flooded with white overhead lighting.